Huttopia Les Deux Lacs - Laurentides

 The premium nature-stay category in Canada has expanded considerably over the past decade, with properties splitting between high-capital builds targeting the international luxury traveller and lower-overhead formats targeting a domestic weekend market.
 Huttopia Les Deux Lacs sits clearly in the second tier, with doubles from $144 placing it well below the price floor of properties like Hôtel Quintessence in Mont-Tremblant, which operates in the same geographic region at a substantially higher price point.
 That difference is not a quality argument; it is a format argument.
 Quintessence is a conventional luxury hotel with a lake view.
 Huttopia is a French ecotourism operation that uses the lake as its primary asset rather than its backdrop.

 The French parent brand's approach to ecotourism has been developed across multiple European markets before arriving in Quebec, which gives the Les Deux Lacs property an operational maturity that purpose-built Canadian glamping sites often lack.
 The format has been tested, revised, and standardised, and that shows in the way the site balances activity programming, food service, and accommodation without over-engineering any single element.
 For visitors using Montreal as their base and considering the city's urban hotel options, including Le Mount Stephen, the Huttopia property offers a distinct counterpoint: a two-night reorientation toward a different kind of Quebec experience altogether.
-You can find more context on the region's full range of stay and dining options in our full Mont Blanc guide.

 Planning Your Visit

 Property is located in Mont Blanc, Quebec, approximately 90 minutes north of Montreal by car.
 It operates during summer and winter seasons, with closures in November and April; early October falls at the tail end of the fall operating window and offers the foliage peak.
 Doubles start from $144.
 The canoe-camping tents require advance arrangement given their limited availability and lake-access logistics.
-Morning activities including yoga and guided hikes are part of the seasonal programming and are leading confirmed at the lodge on arrival.
+Morning activities including yoga and guided hikes are part of the seasonal programming and are best confirmed at the lodge on arrival.

 In Context: Similar Options